debimsantos/PixelArtMaker/README.md

 ## Final Project for Grow with Google Scholarship Challenge

 A web application that allows users to create art by coloring boxes.
+Visit this page https://codepen.io/debimsantos/pen/dmPzro to see implementation.

 ## Future Feature Enhancement
 - Save art as .jpg / .png